powerhome/playbook/playbook/app/views/playbook/guides/getting_started/_react_getting_started.md

 yarn add playbook-ui
 ```

-#### Ensure your project's versions of React and ReactDOM match Playbook's versions
+#### Match your project's versions of React and ReactDOM with Playbook's versions

 ```json
 "react": "16.8.6",